microtrain/bootcamp/07-JavaScript/07-jQuery.md

   $('#firstName').text(results.name);
 }
 ```
-it would be a bad example of single responsibility in that the _writeName()_ method is now responsible for
+it would be a bad example of single responsibility in that the ```writeName()``` method is now responsible for
 * Connecting to a database
 * Executing a query to to find the name of the desired user.
-* Then writing the users name to the DOM.
+* Then writing the user's name to the DOM.
 And we have not even mentioned error handling yet.

-As you can see based on a few comments, trying to d o to much on a single method can get out of hand pretty quickly.
+As you can see based on a few comments, trying to do too much on a single method can get out of hand pretty quickly.
 ```js
 writeName(id) {
   let db = new DB{'user': 'root', 'password':'1234', 'db':'crm'});